vic-ma/howtodismantle.github.io/_posts/2024-06-11-Catch-Me-If-You-Can-The-ultimate-Guide-on-how-to-handle-Exceptions-in-LUA.md

 ---
 layout: post
-title: Catch Me If You Can - The ultimate Guide on how to handle Exceptions in LUA
+title: Catch Me If You Can - The ultimate Guide on how to handle Exceptions in Lua
 date: 2023-03-01 12:00:00 +0200
 tags: lua
 image: /assets/2024-06-11/title.png
 read_more_links:
-  - name: More fancy LUA articles
+  - name: More fancy Lua articles
     url: https://how-to-dismantle-a-peakboard-box.com/category/lua
-  - name: Expect the unexpected - How to handle SAP exceptions in LUA scripting
+  - name: Expect the unexpected - How to handle SAP exceptions in Lua scripting
     url: /Expect-the-unexpected-How-to-handle-SAP-exceptions-in-LUA-scripting.html
   - name: Lua Documentation - Error Handling and Exceptions
     url: https://www.lua.org/pil/8.4.html